OriyaDesu/kaspresso-marathon-allure-poc/README.md

 ---

 ## 💡 Motivation
-Kaspresso and Marathon generate different Allure results.
-Kaspresso provides rich step-based reporting and screenshots, while Marathon generates execution metadata, videos, and logcat.
-This project demonstrates one approach to combining both outputs into a single Allure report while preserving the strengths of each tool.
+Kaspresso and Marathon generate complementary Allure artifacts.
+Kaspresso produces detailed step-based reports, while Marathon provides execution metadata, screen recordings and logcat.
+This project demonstrates how these artifacts can be merged into a single Allure report while avoiding redundant attachments by keeping screenshots and videos only for failed tests.